WRUC: "Carrier current" station UBS / UCRS / WRUC (beginning 1941)

 After the closing of WRL, Union College did not operate a broadcasting station for the next 17 years.
 The resumption of broadcast activities was the result of the development of a new form of transmission system.
 In 1936, students at Brown University in Providence, Rhode Island developed the first campus-based carrier current radio station, initially called "The Brown Network".
 Carrier current stations employed very low powered AM transmitters, with their signals carried over wires, often running through steam tunnels, that linked together various buildings and dormitories.
 These transmission lines then fed the radio signals into a building's electrical wires, allowing radio receivers located close to the wires to pick up the transmissions.
 Because they were such low power, with their signals most commonly limited to a college campus plus the immediately adjoining neighborhoods, carrier current stations did not require a license from the Federal Communications Commission or qualify for officially assigned call letters.

 The "carrier current" innovation soon spread to other college campuses, especially in the northeastern United States.
 In the fall of 1941, the Union College Radio Club founded its own carrier current station, transmitting on the AM band at 640 kHz, which went into operation on September 22, 1941 with College President Fox as the debut's featured speaker.
-The new station informally adopted the identifier "UBS" (for "Union Broadcasting System"), and initially provided service to just the North Campus and the Kappa Alpha fraternity, although this was later expanded to campus-wide.
+The new station informally adopted the identifier "UBS" (for "Union Broadcasting System"), and initially provided service to just the North Campus and the fraternity Kappa Alpha Society, although this was later expanded to campus-wide.
 The Intercollegiate Broadcasting System (IBS) had been formed in February 1940, to coordinate activities between individual colleges and to solicit advertisers interested in sponsoring programs geared toward college students, and the Union College Radio Club became a member of IBS on December 28, 1941.